 One other added benefit would be the possibility of joining the Big 12.
 There’s a large amount of conversation about what’s going to happen with the Big 12 as OU and Texas are headed to the SEC, and no one really knows at this point how things will play out.
 But as most reading this know, the large majority of the wrestling schools are affiliate schools, and the conference tournament is hosted annually in Tulsa.

-Tulsa would fit perfectly into the Big 12 conference for wrestling geographically, would have no cost at all to travel to compete in the tournament, and it may even get their foot in the door a bit to potentially join as a full member of the conference ever explores that.
+Tulsa would fit perfectly into the Big 12 conference for wrestling geographically, would have no cost at all to travel to compete in the tournament, and it may even get their foot in the door to potentially join as a full member of the conference if the Big 12 were to ever explore further expansion.

 Tulsa could fill a roster fairly quickly.
 There are now two JUCOs in the state that would act as feeder programs with NEO and Carl Albert State College, and as always, a fair amount of talent in the state high school programs that could be kept in-state instead of going to schools outside of Oklahoma.